crichards1179/Predicting_Annual_Medical_Expenses/README.md

 Two experiments using the GridsearchCV method were performed with the XGBoost algorithm as the estimator.
 The goal was to use GridsearchCV to automatically find the best parameters to use for the prediction model.

-One of the experiments was fitted using the 70% training set while the other used the entire set of data.
+One of the experiments was fit using the 70% training set while the other used the entire set of data.
 The complete set of features was used for both models.

 The resulting best parameters and best estimator from each of the experiments was recorded.
 The best estimator objects were then used to perform predictions and the accuracies were recorded.